DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/ui/login/external.md

 On the callback page your typical tasks are:

 * Inspect the identity returned by the external provider.
 * Make a decision how you want to deal with that user.
-This might be different based on the fact if this is a new user or a returning user.
+This might be different based on if this is a new user or a returning user.
 * New users might need additional steps and UI before they are allowed in.
 Typically this involves creating a new internal user account that is linked to the user from the external provider.
 * Store the external claims that you want to keep.
 * Delete the temporary cookie.